Chance the Rapper, Gloria Estefan to perform at Obama Chicago concert

 WASHINGTON – Chance the Rapper, Gloria Estefan, and The National will perform at a concert Nov.
 1 at the Wintrust Arena to cap the Obama Foundation’s first global summit.

+The concert, while free, is not open to the public.
+The Obama Foundation is handing out more than 1,500 tickets to people they are calling “our neighbors and community members who have been engaged in the Foundation’s work – including local community organizations, churches, and schools.
+The Foundation is distributing an additional approximate 700 tickets to Chicagoans who applied to the Summit through Obama.org or have participated in the Foundation’s digital call and response on Obama.org.”

-Former President Barack Obama and the musical star have almost a lifetime relationship.
+Former President Barack Obama and Chance the Rapper have almost a lifetime relationship.
 Ken Bennett, the father of the famed artist, served as state director when Obama was a U.S. Senator from Illinois and went on to serve in his administration.

 The summit will bring together about 500 civic leaders – from Chicago, the U.S. and other nations and take place on Oct.
 31 and Nov.
 1. Prince Harry will be on of the main kickoff speakers.